Men's Casual & Dress Belts — The Ultimate Guide

 Should I wear a belt with a suit?

-Even if your suit has belt loops, you don’t have to wear a belt with a suit.
-In fact, it can ruin the overall look, and distract from the rest of your outfit.
+Even if your suit has belt loops, you don't have to wear a belt.
+In fact, it can ruin the overall look.

 Should my belt match my shoes?

-For casual and suited outfits, the quick and easy rule to follow is that your shoe color should always match your belt color (except with white shoes).
+For casual and suited outfits, your shoe color should always match your belt color (except with white shoes).
+If wearing white sneakers, use your pants or predominant outfit color to dictate belt color.

 Belt Mistakes Most Men Make